-Mrs Nicols liaises and plans with the specialist English and Maths teachers of the children receiving LSU support lessons.
+Ms Nicols liaises and plans with the specialist English and Maths teachers of the children receiving LSU support lessons.
 This ensures that weekly literacy and numeracy objectives are closely linked with LSU teaching.
 She ensures that LSU teachers within the department also link closely with the relevant specialist teacher for their pupils and incorporate this in their planning

-Mrs Nicols works individually with those pupils whom it is felt will benefit from her specialist help, together with working in selected spelling support sessions within class and a Year 4 Reading Intervention club.
-In addition, she coordinates a team of three SpLD specialist tutors in the Upper School, and a member of staff conducting 1:1 and small group sessions in the Lower School, together with a Speech & Language therapist and Occupational Therapist assigned to Prospect House.
-She also maintains regular and close contact with a variety of outside SEN professionals.
+Ms Nicols works individually with those pupils whom it is felt will benefit from her specialist help, together with working in selected class sessions, as appropriate to the year group, such as a spelling or reading intervention group.
+In addition, she coordinates a team of three SpLD specialist tutors in the Upper School, and a member of staff conducting 1:1 and small group sessions in the Lower School, together with a visiting Speech & Language therapist and Occupational Therapist assigned to Prospect House.
+She also maintains regular and close contact with a variety of outside SEN professionals and is the Dukes Community Coordinator for Primary SEND.